OpenNHM/AvaScenarioModelChain/README.md

 - **NOTE**: No `Size5` for `wet/` Avalanches!!!

 ### Summary:
-- Steps 01–08 create the foundation of the CAIROS workflow.
+- Steps 01–08 create the foundation of the AvaScenarioModelChain workflow.
 - They transform raw terrain and PRA data into a fully structured **BigData input tree**, ready for parameterization (Step 09) and FlowPy simulations (Step 10).